-Your dentist has told you about the dental implants procedure – but what about after the operation?
+Your dentist has told you about the dental implant procedure – but what about after the operation?
 Today, our Sydney dentists explain what to expect from life after implants.

 What are dental implants?